If you run a Shopify, WooCommerce, Squarespace, or similar website, you might wonder, “Do I need Google Analytics?”

 One of the key advantages of Google Analytics 4 is the ability to track specific events or interactions within your website.

 You will want to track how many leads you receive, especially for a service-based business.
-And this is easy to do by looking at most form plugins or submission tools.
-However, the reports only show some things about the user.
+This can be easily done by looking at most form plugins or submission tools.
+However, the reports only provide limited information about the user.

 Squarespace Analytics report VS. Google Analytics 4